Hundegasse

 History

-Located in the Rechtstadt (Main Town) district of Gdańsk, the street is part of the city’s historic core, where most significant landmarks and attractions are situated.
-Hundegasse is lined with stately Renaissance-era townhouses, many of which were built by the city’s wealthy patrician families.
-It connects to the Kuhbrücke (Cow Bridge) through the Kuhtor (Cow Gate), offering a glimpse into the rich architectural and cultural heritage of old Danzig.
+Hundegasse, known today in Polish as Ulica Ogarna, lies in the Rechtstadt (Main Town) district, the historic core of Gdansk.
+The street is lined with stately Renaissance-era townhouses.
+It connects via the Kuhbrücke (Cow Bridge) through the Kuhtor (Cow Gate), offering a glimpse into the rich architectural and cultural heritage of old Danzig.